Best Music Production Software for the Recording Studio

 These days, audio engineering involves much more than microphone placement, signal flow, and working with gear.
 It also involves a good working knowledge of the common software programs in the studio.
 If you have an interest in learning a skill and craft in the recording industry, learning one of these DAWs is essential.

-You absolutely have to have the ability to record and edit digitally if you’re hoping to build a career for yourself in music.
-If this sounds interesting to you the Recording Connection can place you with a mentor who is skilled with that software and can show you the ropes.
+You absolutely have to have the ability to record music and edit digitally if you’re hoping to build a career for yourself in the industry.
+If this sounds interesting to you the Recording Connection can place you with a Music Production mentor who is skilled with that software and can show you the ropes.
 There’s no better way than getting to know the industry from the inside.
 Learning how things really work in the studio by being in the actual studio.